JoernBerkefeld/SFMC-Cookbook/ssjs/README.md

 #### 1.3.2.1.
 Retrieve()

 This is a fun one because it comes with multiple challenges: It does not work AT ALL in CloudPages but it does work just fine in automations.
-Also, if you leave out the filter parameter, which is officially an optional parameter, then it stops working all together.
+Also, if you leave out the filter parameter, which is officially an optional parameter, then it stops working all to her.
 Also, if you try to omit it in a sneaky way by checking isNotNull on some field that is always filled it will still not work.
 You

 #### 1.3.2.2.
 Platform.Request.GetPostData()